33 Types of Ants in South Carolina

 Compared to other types of ants in South Carolina, they have been called the world’s most invasive species.

-This is owing to the fact that they are capable of living almost anywhere and have a voracious appetite for both plants and animals.
+This is because they can live almost anywhere and have a voracious appetite for both plants and animals.

-Red imported fire ants are shiny, reddish-brown to black, with a lighter-colored abdomen.
+Red imported fire ants with a lighter-colored abdomen are shiny, reddish-brown to black.
 The abdomen is usually distinctly darker than the head or thorax.

 They measure between 5mm and 7mm long (1/4 inch), with workers ranging from 1mm to 3mm (.04 inches).